 This is just a visual guide, please see the recipe card below for the full ingredient list and instructions.

 - Peel the carrots then cut lengthways into halves or quarters depending on how thick they are.

 - Peel the parsnips then cut lengthways into halves or quarters depending on how thick they are.
-Place the carrots and parsnips on two baking trays, drizzle oil over them and toss until they are completely covered.
+Place the carrots and parsnips in a single layer on two baking trays, drizzle oil over them and toss until they are completely covered.
 Place in the oven for 10 minutes.

 - Toast the chopped walnuts until slightly brown.

-- Take the trays out of the oven.
+- Take each baking tray out of the oven.
 Add the honey, mustard and thyme and toss until the carrots and parsnips are covered.
-Put the trays bake in the oven and cook for another 10 - 12 minutes.
+Put the trays back in the oven and cook for another 10 - 12 minutes.

 - Choose carrots and parsnips of a similar size to ensure even cooking.
 Make sure and cut the carrots and parsnips into similar sizes too.
 I cut off the ends of the parsnips, if they are too thin they will burn.

-- Don't forget to preheat the oven, I also heat the baking trays before I add the carrots and parsnips to the oven.
+- Don't forget to preheat the oven, for the best result I also heat the baking trays before I add the carrots and parsnips to the oven.